ApprenticeAI/frapy/docs/topics/downloader-middleware.rst

 * doesn't use the length based rule

-It is faster than Protego and backward-compatible with versions of Scrapy before 1.8.0.
+It is faster than Protego and backward-compatible with versions of Frapy before 1.8.0.

 In order to use this parser, set: